memgraph/docs/cypher-manual/clauses/match.md

 ### 1.2.
 Get all nodes with a label

-By specifying the label of a node, all the nodes with that label are returned.
+By specifying the label of a node, all the nodes with that label are returned:

 ```cypher
 MATCH (c:Country)